 Monitoring World Events

-The Study Abroad office regularly monitors various open-source news reports and U.S. Department of State travel information, such as Emergency Messages, Travel Alerts and Travel Warnings as well as information provided by our external security service, International SOS.
-If the information could impact the health or safety of students in that location, we may do one or more of the following:
+The Study Abroad Office works in concert with the Office of Global Safety and Security to regularly monitor various open-source news reports and U.S. Department of State travel information, such as Emergency Messages, Travel Alerts and Travel Warnings as well as information provided by our evacuation assistance provider, Drum Cussac, and our security information provider, International SOS.
+If the information could impact the health or safety of students in a location, we may do one or more of the following:

 Gather information and assess the situation

-- Contact regional security analysts at the U.S. Department of State, the Overseas Security Advisory Council, International SOS, or other security information providers to obtain additional information.
+- Contact regional security analysts at the U.S. Department of State, the Overseas Security Advisory Council, Drum Cussac, International SOS, or other security information providers to obtain additional information.

 - Contact health and safety experts at our peer institutions operating in the same location to share information and compare assessments as well as possible courses of action.